Can Minors Get an Abortion in Illinois Without Parental Consent?

 At what age can a minor get an abortion in Illinois without parental consent?

-There is no minimum age for accessing abortion care without parental consent in Illinois.
-The parental notification requirement was fully repealed in 2022.
-All minors can access care on their own.
+Illinois has no minimum age for getting abortion care without parental consent.
+The state fully repealed its parental notification rule in 2022, so all minors can get care on their own.

 Will the clinic tell my parents I was there?

-No. Your visit is confidential.
-The clinic will not contact your parents, guardians, or anyone else without your permission.
-Your medical records are protected by Illinois law and federal HIPAA regulations.
+No. Your visit is private.
+The clinic will not contact your parents, guardians, or anyone else without your permission, and your medical records are protected by Illinois law and federal HIPAA rules.

 Do I need a parent's ID or signature?

 No. You do not need a parent's ID, signature, or presence at your appointment.
 Bring your own valid photo ID.
-If you do not have a driver's license, a school ID, state ID, or passport can work.
-Call the clinic if you have questions about acceptable identification.
+If you do not have a driver's license, a school ID, state ID, or passport can work, and you can call the clinic with questions about what counts.

 Can my school find out I had an abortion?

-No. Your medical information is confidential and cannot be shared with your school.
-If you need to miss school for your appointment, you are not required to disclose the reason.
-The clinic does not send notes to schools.
+No. Your medical information is private and cannot be shared with your school.
+If you miss school for your appointment, you do not have to say why, and the clinic does not send notes to schools.

 What if I want to tell my parents but need help?

-If you want to involve a parent but are unsure how to start the conversation, the staff at The Center for Women can offer guidance.
-This is entirely your choice.
-No one will pressure you either way.
+If you want to tell a parent but are not sure how to start, the staff at The Center for Women can offer guidance.
+The choice is entirely yours, and no one will pressure you either way.

 Can I use my parents' insurance without them knowing?

-Using a parent's insurance may result in an explanation of benefits being sent to the policyholder, which could reveal the visit.
-If privacy is important, paying with cash at $380 ensures no insurance documentation is generated.
+Using a parent's insurance may lead to an explanation of benefits being sent to the policyholder, which could reveal the visit.
+If privacy matters to you, paying $380 in cash means no insurance paperwork is created.

 Is there a waiting period for minors in Illinois?

-No. Illinois has no waiting period for any patient, including minors.
-You can receive care at your first appointment without being required to wait 24 or 48 hours.
+No. Illinois has no waiting period for any patient, including minors, so you can get care at your first appointment without being made to wait 24 or 48 hours.